If you're concerned about the air inside your home or office, call the best!

-The causes of indoor air pollution vary from region to region, house to house and even room to room.
-Contaminated air seeps in from outside, but it also wafts up from a smorgasbord of indoor sources like construction materials, consumer products, mold, insects and pets.
+The causes of indoor air pollution vary from region to region, house to house, and even room to room.
+Contaminated air seeps in from outside, but it also wafts up from an array of indoor sources like construction materials, consumer products, mold, insects and pets.
 Poor ventilation can let it accumulate to dangerous levels, a problem that often spikes in when we seal up buildings to conserve heat or Cold Air.

 We often take air samples during our inspection.
-That is because certain particles /spores are not visible and certain types of mold can only be determined through laboratory testing of the samples.
-When these samples are tested it can help us determine how much an issue, if any, there actually is.
+That is because certain particles /spores are not visible, and certain types of mold can only be determined through laboratory testing of the samples.
+When these samples are analyzed, it can help us determine how much an issue, there actually is.

 If you need testing in Florida, North Carolina, or South Carolina, we’re here to help.